 Attitude training is a long process, but a very worthwhile one.

-We wake up each morning with same goal: we want a better, happier future.
+We wake up each morning with the same goal: we want a better, happier future.
 In this, we are all the same.
 We are also all equal in thinking that “I” am the center of the universe, a fact that causes us untold problems.
 Because of self-cherishing, which seems so attractive because it looks after “me,” we actually run toward unhappiness, and away from the happiness that we so desire.
 When we start to understand reality, the way things really exist, all of this is turned around.
 Life goes up and down, and it always will; we can’t control this, but what we can control is our own attitude: how we respond, every moment, to the things that we experience.
-With effort, we can transform our lives into happy ones, where we really care about ourselves and others, no matter what the external circumstances.
+With effort, we can transform our lives into happy ones, where we really care about ourselves and others, no matter what the external circumstances are.